 He was counsel on all real estate related issues arising from a $320M public/private venture located in Tempe, Arizona that included development of a hotel, convention center, residential and retail uses and headquarters and athletic facilities for state and nationwide sports authorities, on multiple phased ground leases with a national university.
 The project required complex incentives and entitlements from the City and university.

 He served as counsel for a non-profit foundation in the acquisition of a site for a $300M research park located in Scottsdale, Arizona.
 The site was formerly a regional shopping center and presented unique issues involving substantial presence of environmental contaminants, title restrictions and hostile neighboring owners.
 Simultaneously, he was negotiating with the City the terms of a long-term, profit-sharing ground lease.

 He was counsel for the owner of property located in downtown Phoenix, Arizona to be developed into an 800,000-1,000,000 square foot office/retail project fueled by incentives under an unsubordinated GPLET Lease and Development, Disposition and Redevelopment Agreement with the City.

 Each of the transactions required designing a structure to avoid Arizona's constitutional “gift clause” prohibitions and evaluating the risks of any challenge.

 Shopping Center - Retail

-He is counsel for a national owner, developer and operator of a regional, department store anchored, shopping center of 500,000 square feet located in Tucson, Arizona and prepares and reviews the leases and engages in extensive negotiations with regional and national retailers.
+He was counsel for a national owner, developer and operator of a regional, department store anchored, shopping center of 500,000 square feet located in Tucson, Arizona and prepared and reviewed the leases and engaged in extensive negotiations with regional and national retailers.